Classification of some graded not necessarily associative division algebras I: Grading Group of order 4

-Although, for all $x\in\tes$, we have $x+\bar{x}\in\rr$, we do not have $x\cdot\bar{x}$ real, but we do have $x\cdot\bar{x}\in \cc$, and $|x|_{\tes}>0$, for $x\neq 0$.
-This leads to suggest the definition of a {\bf higher order norm}: There is a conjugate $\tilde{x}$ that produces through $x\cdot\tilde{x}$ an element of division subalgebra of smaller dimension which has itself a higher order norm or norm.
-We proceed in this manner until we arrive through an even root of a monomial in $x$ and its conjugate(s) to define a value $|x|\in\rr$ which is an even root of the positive definite determinant $M^R$.
-In the case of $\tes$ the steps are $\tes\to \cc\to \rr$.
+Although, for all $x\in\tes$, we have $x+\bar{x}\in\rr\,1$, we do not have $x\cdot\bar{x}\in\rr$ in general , but $x\cdot\bar{x}\in \cc^\te$, and $|x|_{\tes}>0$ for $x\neq 0$.
+This suggests the definition of a {\bf higher order norm}: There is a conjugation $x\mapsto\bar{x}$ such that $x\cdot\bar{x}$ belongs to a fixed proper division subalgebra which has itself a higher order norm.
+We proceed in this manner until we arrive through an even root of a monomial involving $x$ and conjugation(s) to define a value $|x|\in\rr$ which is an even root of the positive definite $\det L(x)$ (or $\det R(x)$).
+In $\tes$ the steps are $\tes\to \cc^\te\to \rr\,1$.
 The number of steps would give the order of the norm.
-So, $|x|_{\tes}$ would be a 2nd order norm.

-In general, we do not need to require that the conjugation in the diverse stages of a higher order norm coincide (when we regard the conjugated objects as elements of the largest algebra), although in the case of $\tes$ they do.
-There remain the question if the so defined ``higher order norm" satisfies the Schwarz or the triangle inequalities.
-We perform some short calculations.
-For we obtain
+So, $|x|_{\tes}$ would be of 2nd order, while the norms for the complex and quaternion algebras are first order norms.
+The conjugations in the diverse stages of a higher order norm might not coincide, although in the case of $\tes$ they do.

-The {\bf Schwarz inequality} is clearly {\bf not fulfilled}.
-Hence, $\tes$ {\bf is not a normed NNA division $\rr$--algebra}.
-Nevertheless, we find for the same elements of $\tes$:

-The validity of the triangle inequality is a particular case of the family of norms proved in Appendix A. Hence, the function $x\mapsto |x|_{\tes}$ {\bf is actually a norm}.
-Hence, although $\tes$ is not a normed division algebra (since its norm does not satisfy the Schwarz equality), it does have a norm.
-There is also remarkable property, which constitutes a generalization of positive homogeneity (\ref{PosHom}), where the scalar is taken from a proper division subalgebra.